mattclarke/advent_of_code_15/README.md

 jump-if-odd.
 Wasted some time trying to work out what was wrong.
 ### Part 2
 * Simple, just change the starting registers.

+## Day 24
+### Part 1
+* Find combinations for the first compartment that add up to the target, then check it is possible to reach the target from the remaining weights (for the second compartment).
+Once there is a solution, even if it isn't the final one, we can stop recursion on any paths which are worse, so that speeds it up.
+### Part 2
+* Added another compartment.